Tower CONTROLLER

 • Since the first few seconds after initiating a missed approach are very stressful in the cockpit, especially in the one-person VATSIM cockpit, no further radio messages should be sent to the pilot - with the exception of instructions relevant to separation (see point 2).

-2. If necessary, ensure/establish traffic information + staggering
+2. If necessary, ensure/establish traffic information + separation

 • In most cases, a pilot can fly the standard missed approach procedure.
 However, if the missed approach comes close to another aircraft - regardless of whether separation is always present or not - a traffic information should be given